Bwindi Impenetrable National Park, Uganda

 Safety and Security:

-The park has a strong security presence and is generally safe for tourists.
-However, take necessary precautions to protect yourself and your belongings.
+The park has a strong security presence with armed rangers patrolling regularly, and is generally safe for tourists.
+The Uganda People’s Defence Force (UPDF) maintains security in the region.
+However, visitors should take necessary precautions to protect their belongings, avoid traveling alone at night, and follow all park guidelines and ranger instructions during trekking activities.

 Conclusion: